Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 For a seller wishing to fetch the highest price in the market, they should go for 8-bedroom houses.
 If they want to sell low-priced houses quickly, then they should sell houses with between 1 and 4 bedrooms.

 If a buyer wants a wider variety of high-grade homes on sale, they should search in Seattle region.
 However, this is also the region with the highest mean sale price.
-For a real estate agency that buys and sells homes, most business is to be find in Seattle and the northwestern region of the King County in general.
+Therefore, overall the highest real estate business is to be found in Seattle and the northwestern region of the King County in general.

-# STUDY LIMITATIONS
+## STUDY LIMITATIONS

 Our best multiple linear regression model achieved an R-squared value of 0.546 and an overall p-value of 0.00.
 These metrics suffice for the present inferential modelling but are lower than the standard required for predictive modelling which would require at least an R-squared of 0.8.